fedoco/itc-reporter/README.md

 ### Usage examples

 You are now equipped for regular use of this script by supplying your access token with the `-t` parameter.
-The following example queries iTunes Connect's availability status for financial reports while fetching the access token from the Keychain item named "iTC Access Token":
+The following example queries App Store Connect's availability status for financial reports while fetching the access token from the Keychain item named "iTC Access Token":

 ```sh
 ./reporter.py -u your@apple-id.com getStatus Finance -t "iTC Access Token"